replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 If users are unable to use a browser other than Firefox to access the admin console, Replicated recommends that they do not upgrade to the app manager v1.86.0.

-Until a new version of the app manager is available, Replicated recommends defining a `targetKotsVersion` of `"1.85.0"` in your Application custom resource manifest file if you have customers using Firefox.
+Replicated recommends defining a `targetKotsVersion` of `"1.85.0"` in your Application custom resource manifest file if you have customers using Firefox.
 For more information about adding a target version for KOTS, see [Using Target KOTS Versions](/vendor/packaging-kots-versions#using-target-kots-versions) in _Setting Minimum and Target Versions for KOTS_.

 ## 1.85.0